railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_lots.rst

 Lots
 ----

-Open ERP is also capable of managing product lots.
-Two lot types can be distinguished:
+Open ERP can also manage product lots.
+Two lot types are defined:

 * Manufacturing lots (batch numbers) are represented by a unique product or an assembly of identical products leaving the same production.
 They are usually identified by bar codes stuck on the